abitrolly/fedora-packages-static/README.md

 The idea here is to generate a static page for every package and index it using an independent tool such as [Yacy](https://yacy.net/).

+With the exception of the MIT `assets/css/bootstrap.min.css`, the content of this repository is licensed under the GPLv3.

 ## TODO

 * Clean code, make pylint happy.